pwaring/technical-talks/ipv6-hosting-developer/slides.md

  - Not enough addresses
  - Allocation pools exhausted in many areas
+ - RIPE 733: You might get a /24 if you're lucky (waiting list)
  - IPv6 fix: more addresses (forget everything else)

 # Current state of play

+ - Draft standard 1998, ratified in 2017
- - Lots of hosting providers don't offer IPv6 at all
+ - Many hosting providers don't offer IPv6 at all
- - Some offer it but limited use cases (e.g. no loadbalancers)
+ - Some offer it but limited use cases
- - Very few "big" providers offer IPv6 with the same features as IPv4
+ - Very few big providers offer IPv6 with feature parity with IPv4

-# Lack of addresses "solutions"
+# Squeezing the last drops from IPv4

  - Make the most of the addresses we do have
  - HTTP/1.1 - Host: header